cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 * server.js : where you will write your code

 ## Step 1: displaying HTML pages

+NB : the source code of this step can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/step-1).

 We first need to create a HTTP server that will serve the content on requests:
 ```javascript
 // server.js